bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

 Debugging in Headless Chrome
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Although testing in headless chrome and running tests manually in chrome should agree
+Although testing in headless Chrome and running tests manually in Chrome should agree
-with each other most of the time, there are rare cases where headless and GUI chrome
+with each other most of the time, there are rare cases where headless and GUI Chrome
 diverge.
-In this situation one has to debug bokehjs' code directly in the headless
+In this situation one has to debug BokehJS' code directly in the headless
 browser.

-Start bokehjs' devtools server in one console and run ``node make test:run:headless``
+Start BokehJS' devtools server in one console and run ``node make test:run:headless``
 in another.
-This starts chrome in headless mode preconfigured for bokehjs' testing
+This starts Chrome in headless mode preconfigured for bokehjs' testing
 setup.
-Then open chrome (or any other web browser), navigate to http://localhost:9222 and
+Then open Chrome (or any other web browser), navigate to http://localhost:9222 and
 click ``about:blank`` link.
 This opens remote devtools console.
 Use its navigation bar
 and navigate to e.g. http://localhost:5777/integration/run (or other URL mentioned in
 an earlier paragraph).
-You are now set up for debugging in headless chrome.
+You are now set up for debugging in headless Chrome.

 Minimal Model/View Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~